montyd1905/mds-blog-news-aggregation-search/README.md

 - Adding an **Agentic (LLM) workflow** for query improvement when a user-supplied query is vague/low-quality and cannot generate NER primitives for a Boolean search.
 This will require previous context saved in the vector database.

+## Reference Code

+You can find code for this project on [Github](https://github.com/montyd1905/mds-blog-news-aggregation-search/tree/main).

+The main source code is in the [src](https://github.com/montyd1905/mds-blog-news-aggregation-search/tree/main/src) folder while the examples can be found in the [examples](https://github.com/montyd1905/mds-blog-news-aggregation-search/tree/main/examples) folder.